How to Connect

 She offers compositional & choreographic tools; physical awareness & performance techniques and gladly shares her knowledge of production & funding.
 Her speciality - collaboration with; raw materials/objects /sculptures.

-Charlotta Ruth works with choreography, conceptual instructions and game-design.
+Charlotta Ruth works with choreography, conceptual instructions and ludic systems.

-At Angewandte she’s doing a PhD in artistic research and is employed inside the PEEK Research Project Neuromatic Game Art.
-Ruth’s practice based research focuses on liveness in online to offline environments; creating systems, misusing technology and experimenting with other ways of being in the world.
+Ruth’s research focuses on liveness in online to offline environments; creating systems, misusing technology and experimenting with other ways of being in the world.
+She looks for subconscious layers in concrete actions.
+Things that are dual; meticulously freaky, off beautiful and colorful grey.

 Charlotta Ruth